 Sometimes ergonomics can cost money.
-Not all the time, and not if you already have equipment that has some ‘built-in’ flexibility (like a chair that can rise and lower in height).
-However if you are starting from scratch or using equipment from the 1980s you may need to purchase some equipment if you are working from home.
+Not all the time, and not if they already have equipment that has some ‘built-in’ flexibility (like a chair that can rise and lower in height).
+However if they are starting from scratch or using equipment from the 1980s they may need to purchase some equipment if they are working from home.
 And that leads to the BIG question… who pays for all of this stuff?

-It’s important to say if either you are self-employed or work for a ‘start-up’ that a brand-spanking new ‘ergonomic’ chair may be outside of your budget.
-For this reason, I’ve put together simple ergonomic tips that are inexpensive that you can put in place today.
+It’s important to say if either they are self-employed or work for a ‘start-up’ that a brand-spanking new ‘ergonomic’ chair may be outside of their budget.
+For this reason, I’ve put together simple ergonomic tips that are inexpensive that your client can put in place today.

-Ergonomic Tips That Won’t Cost You A Fortune:
+Ergonomic Tips That Won’t Cost Them A Fortune:

 - Although the ‘standard’ office desk height is about 29″/74 cm, for the majority of people this would still likely be too high for them.
 This is an ergonomic risk for neck, shoulder, and upper back discomfort!
-Remember, to be considered ‘ergonomic’ work has to fit you like a glove.
-Working in a neutral elbow height (found by relaxing your shoulders, bending your elbows at about 90 degrees, arms/shoulders should feel very relaxed/comfortable) is KEY to avoid discomfort and even injury when working from home.
+Remember, to be considered ‘ergonomic’ work has to fit them like a glove.
+Working in a neutral elbow height (found by relaxing their shoulders, bending their elbows at about 90 degrees, arms/shoulders should feel very relaxed/comfortable) is KEY to avoid discomfort and even injury when working from home.
 So, the desk height needs to be just slightly below this neutral elbow height.
 In many cases the ‘standard’ desk height is too high for people; the desk height is higher than their resting/neutral elbow height.
 For instance when I sit in an ergonomic position, my neutral elbow height is about 26″/68 cm, which is far below the ‘standard’ desk height.
-The nice thing with working from home is that you can ‘design’ a desk that is at the correct height for you.
-You can either install a keyboard tray or even fabricate a desk that you can use with a neutral elbow working position.
+The nice thing with working from home is that your client can ‘design’ a desk that is at the correct height for them.
+They can either install a keyboard tray or even fabricate a desk that they can use with a neutral elbow working position.

 - Lumbar support is the most important aspect about a chair.
-It’s the lower part of the backrest that curves outwards and is made to support the inward curve of your lower back (called lumbar region).
-Does your chair have enough lumbar support that you feel comfortable?
-If not, a simple solution would be to roll up a small towel and place it in the small of your back.
+It’s the lower part of the backrest that curves outwards and is made to support the inward curve of their lower back (called lumbar region).
+Does their chair have enough lumbar support that they feel comfortable?
+If not, a simple solution would be to roll up a small towel and place it in the small of their back.
 This will likely need some trial-and-error to perfect.

-- One way to ‘get around’ having a desk that is too high is to raise your chair (if you have a height adjustable chair) and place a footrest (aka textbooks, etc) below you feet.
-At all times your feet should be in firm contact with the floor and if not you should consider some sort of footrest.
+- One way to ‘get around’ having a desk that is too high is to raise their chair (if they have a height adjustable chair) and place a footrest (aka textbooks, etc) below their feet.
+Note: At all times their feet should be in firm contact with the floor and if not they should consider some sort of footrest.

-- Another way to ‘get around’ having a desk that is too high is to switch between sitting and standing throughout your workday.
-You don’t need a standing desk for this, and if you are using a laptop it gives you a lot of flexibility (instead of lugging around an entire desktop computer + accessories).
-The key thing with this is that you will need to find a working height that is appropriate for your neutral elbow height (not too high or too low) – aka slightly lower than your elbow height when you are standing up straight.
-The good thing is that for many of us you have a lot of ‘options’ to do this when you work from home: kitchen counters and ironing boards + upside down clothes hampers, are some of the popular ones that I have seen before.
+- Another way to ‘get around’ having a desk that is too high is to switch between sitting and standing throughout their workday.
+They wouldn't need a standing desk for this, and if they are using a laptop it gives them a lot of flexibility (instead of lugging around an entire desktop computer + accessories).
+The key thing with this is that they will need to find a working height that is appropriate for their neutral elbow height (not too high or too low) – aka slightly lower than their elbow height when they are standing up straight.
+The good thing is that for many of us, you have a lot of ‘options’ to do this when your clients work from home: kitchen counters and ironing boards + upside down clothes hampers, are some of the popular ones that I have seen before.

 Laptops For Long-term Use?

 I find that for a lot of people who work from home a standard piece of equipment is a laptop.
-But here’s the thing: long-term laptop use is not risk-free even though it’s a super convenient solution to address mobile staff (and it give you a lot of flexibility to work from Starbucks too!).
-There are some ergonomic risks that you should be aware of if you find that you use your laptop for hours and hours, especially if you are not taking regular work breaks:
+But here’s the thing: long-term laptop use is not risk-free even though it’s a super convenient solution to address mobile staff (and it gives them a lot of flexibility to work from Starbucks too!).
+There are some ergonomic risks that you should be aware of if you find that your client uses their laptop for hours and hours, especially if they are not taking regular work breaks: